mjmanley/PredictiveModeling/pm_service_api_batch.md

 ## Learn more

-For an example of a batch job adoption, please refer to the following notebook: [From SPSS stream to batch scoring with Python](https://apsportal.ibm.com/analytics/notebooks/9d7ce38e-9417-4c76-a6b9-5bc8cf40938a/view?access_token=5ca87e3007804e5b2bbbce77c20e99ac3c164d66f2d28dfffb54aa365caaef37).
+For an example of a batch job adoption in a notebook, see [From SPSS stream to batch scoring with Python](https://apsportal.ibm.com/analytics/notebooks/9d7ce38e-9417-4c76-a6b9-5bc8cf40938a/view?access_token=5ca87e3007804e5b2bbbce77c20e99ac3c164d66f2d28dfffb54aa365caaef37).

 For more information about the job definition JSON, see [Job